Is Aspartame Keto? The Best Explanation

 The Bottom Line on Aspartame

 Overall, aspartame is a good option for people looking for an alternative to sugar that will keep them in ketosis.
 However, you may want to watch out for some of the listed side effects we mentioned above.
-In particular, some people who drink excess diet soda find that they have weight loss stalls.
-If you’re on keto, consuming aspartame, and are having a hard time losing weight, you may want to experiment with using less aspartame.

 Aspartame Alternatives